CHTC/tutorial-containers/README.md

 * The [main branch](https://github.com/CHTC/tutorial-containers/tree/main) is for a general audience.
 * The [HISTORY.md file](https://github.com/CHTC/tutorial-containers/blob/main/HISTORY.md) contains a list of the other versions of this material.

-You are currently viewing the `feb2025` branch for the training given on Feb.
-11, 2025.
+You are currently viewing the `nov2025` branch for the training to be given on Nov.
+5, 2025.
-Corresponding slides are available [HERE](https://docs.google.com/presentation/d/10CD4K_xGjFKkOYV-AA0NPOpMPCNusg77-lk1UgUY57g/edit?usp=sharing).
+Corresponding slides will be available soon.

 ## Files